-Since we travel and homeschool, people sometimes ask me, “how does homeschooling work while you’re on the road?”
+Since we worldschool and homeschool while we travel, people sometimes ask me, “how does homeschooling work while you’re on the road?”

 To this, I often reply, “it depends on the day!”

 Sometimes we have great days, and other times it ends in meltdowns.
 Part of being a homeschooling family, I am learning, is being able to gauge what your child is feeling.
 And then, adjust accordingly.